susheel/synapse-mcp/DEVELOPMENT.md

 ### Start server with HTTP transport for web development/testing

-The server supports two main authentication modes:

-- **PAT Authentication**: Setup for local development,
-- **OAuth2 Authentication**: Uses FastMCP's OAuth proxy for production-like testing,

-where the default is **stdio transport** for MCP client connections.
+Currently, the server default is **stdio transport** for local use.
 For development, it is better to start server with `--http` flag (transport is streamable-http) and `--debug` to see detailed logs:

 ```bash
 export SYNAPSE_PAT=$SYNAPSE_AUTH_TOKEN